open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 2. Regular system state audits or system change auto-detection.
 For example, MCU server system changes notification mechanism by third-party tool.
 3. Establish policy of file based operation history for the tracking purpose.
 4. Establish policy disallowing saving credentials for remote system access on MCU server.
-5. Use a policy for account revocation when appropriate and regular password expiration.
+5. Use a policy for account revocation when appropriate and regular password expire.
 6. Use only per user account credentials, not account groups on MCU server.
 7. Automated virus scans using approved software on MCU server.
 8. Establish policy designed to ensure only allowed use of the server for external connections.